Refine your search for walks in Bernex

 Col de Pavis and Combe de Darbon

 Starting from Bernex, this circular is a great classic.
-Although long with a moderate elevation gain, the effort required is pleasantly rewarded by the dazzling panoramic views of the Mont Blanc massif, the Dents du Midi and the Bernese Oberland.
-Herds of ibex are often encountered near the Col de Pavis.
+Long with a significant elevation gain, the effort required is pleasantly rewarded by the dazzling panoramic views of the Mont Blanc massif, the Dents du Midi and the Bernese Oberland.
+Herds of ibex are frequently encountered near the Col de Pavis.

 The tour of Mont Bénand